ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/README.md

 - [MODIS/061/MOD11A1 Dataset](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MOD11A1)
 - [Google Colab Documentation](https://colab.research.google.com/)
    ```
-If you want to learn more about what this means, you can read more [here](https://github.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/blob/main/understanding-the-data.md).
+If you want to learn more about what this data means, you can read more [here](https://github.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/blob/main/understanding-the-data.md).
 This section also includes a glossary to help you better understand the terminology.

 To understand why this data matters from the perspective of a wildfire public information officer and volunteer firefighter, you can read more in [this interview](https://github.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/blob/main/Interview-with-wildfire-PIO.md).